Search by Keyword

 After repeating the emotional bridge, we repeat the third verse again, but this time extending the last phrase repeatedly until the song fades.
 Since the last phrase happens to be the title of the song, it drives home to its listeners without a doubt what the name of the song is.
 George also lifts his pitch to one not heard in any other occurrence of the title phrase of the verse while, during the fade, inadvertently harmonizing with himself during the double-tracking process.
 Another interesting feature of the final extended verse is the syncopated accent the group performs just before each title phrase is sung.
 This also drives home to listeners what the name of the song is.

 Musicologists have stated that the sign of a well written lyric is a summation of the gist of the entire song in the first sentence heard.
-On George’s first try, he gets it right: Since she’s been gone, I want no one to talk to me” states in a nutshell what the song is about.
-The rest of the lyrics elaborate and add more detail without becoming redundant or changing the story.
+On George’s first try, he gets it right: “Since she’s been gone, I want no one to talk to me” states in a nutshell what the song is about.
+The rest of the lyrics elaborate with more detail without becoming redundant or changing the story.

 The lyrics tell of a lost love that has sent the singer into a depression to the point of wanting to be left alone to wallow.
 He’s stating for the record, as if ‘for once and for all,’ why he wants to be left alone, and therefore expects everyone around him to leave him be for awhile.
 His sorrow reaches such depths that he emphatically says he wants everyone to “stay away” until she returns.
 Admitting that he is “to blame” for her leaving, hinting at his cheating on her, makes it apparent that she most likely will not return.
 The sadness expressed in the lyrics is perfectly matched by the minor key and bluesy chord pattern used in the song, which makes the lyrics quite convincing.

-Harrison has truly added another dimension to the songwriting pallet of The Beatles, which are thus far depicting ‘happy-go-lucky’ youths with nothing but positive experiences to sing about.
-The sorrow mentioned in “There’s A Place,” for instance, is greatly overshadowed by optimism, whereas “Misery” is definitely sung ‘tongue-in-cheek.’
-Baby It’s You,” although a cover song, depicts similar loss in a convincing way, the difference being that the lover depicted in the song was the one who was the “cheat,” not the singer.
-Therefore, “Don’t Bother Me” shows that The Beatles themselves are capable of being ‘scoundrels’ as well, capable of doing the unthinkable wrong of cheating on someone.
-Since George’s lyrics show him ‘reaping what he has sown,’ their fans can at least assume that the boys have consciences.
+George has truly added another dimension to the songwriting pallet of The Beatles, which are thus far depicting "happy-go-lucky" youths with nothing but positive experiences to sing about.
+The sorrow mentioned in “There’s A Place,” as an example, is greatly overshadowed by optimism, while “Misery” is definitely sung "tongue-in-cheek."
+With “Baby It’s You,” although a cover song, loss is depicted in a convincing way, the difference being that the lover in the song was the one who was the “cheat,” not the singer.
+Therefore, “Don’t Bother Me” shows that The Beatles themselves were indeed capable of being "scoundrels" as well, capable of doing the unthinkable wrong of cheating on someone.
+Since George’s lyrics show him "reaping what he has sown," their fans can at least assume that the boys have consciences.

 Performance-wise, George is definitely the standout with his impressive guitar work and vocals.
 Harrison’s fierce guitar solo, as well as his rhythm guitar work throughout the song, displays the confidence of his first original composition.
-Not being the Beatle with the most gifted sense of pitch, his vocal performance exudes the confidence felt from singing an original composition for the first time.
+Not being the Beatle with the most gifted sense of pitch, George's vocal performance exudes the confidence felt from singing an original composition for the first time.
 This being his first attempt at double-tracked singing, the phrasing from his second vocal strays considerably from his first, but is performed well enough not to detract from the song as a whole.
-His comical sounding “me” whenever the title of the song is sung is a result of his strong Liverpudlian accent coupled with the slight vibrato in his voice when double-tracked.
+George's comical sounding “me” whenever the title of the song is sung is a result of his strong Liverpudlian accent coupled with the slight vibrato in his voice when double-tracked.

 Noteworthy too is that Harrison’s voice is the only one heard on the song.
 Whereas harmony and/or background vocals were customary inclusions on all of The Beatles songs released thus far, this album sees them recording songs with only one vocalist, "Don't Bother Me" being the fourth one recorded for their second British album.
 "Till There Was You" was the first, then “Roll Over Beethoven” and “Not A Second Time.”